NeuralNoble/fire-detection-system/README.md

 ### Model Quantization with TensorFlow Lite
 After training my YOLOv8Nano model, I quantized it to reduce its size and make it more suitable for deployment on resource-constrained devices.
 TensorFlow Lite (TFLite) provides tools to convert your trained model to a TFLite-compatible format. after quantization the model size got down to 5.3 mb

+### Model Deployment with OpenCV
+I deployed my quantized YOLOv8Nano model for fire detection on my laptop using OpenCV.
+Here's an overview of the deployment process:
+- Model Loading: I loaded the quantized YOLOv8Nano model using the Ultralytics library and moved it to the available device (CPU or GPU).

+- Video Stream Processing: I captured frames from a video stream using OpenCV and passed each frame through the model for inference.

+- Result Visualization: For each detected object, I drew a rectangle around it and displayed the class name and confidence score on the frame using CVZone.

+## Future Plans
+In future iterations, I plan to enhance the accuracy and reliability of the fire detection system by adding another layer to the workflow.
+Here's an outline of the proposed improvement:

+- Drone-Based Detection: The drone will continue to detect fire in its vicinity using the deployed YOLOv8Nano model.

+- Sending Frames to Central Hub: Upon detecting a fire, the drone will send the corresponding frame to a central hub for further analysis.

+- Central Hub Processing: At the central hub, a custom-trained ResNet or VGG model will classify the detection as a false alarm or a positive alarm.
+This step will help reduce false positives and improve the overall accuracy of the system.

+- Sending Coordinates and Image: If the detection is classified as a positive alarm, the drone hub will send the coordinates of the fire and the corresponding image frame for further action or alerting authorities.